yclas/documentation/how-to-update.md

   + /images/
   + and /themes/ if you had a custom theme.

-8\. **Now upload to your folder all the files** we extracted earlier, except for the files we mentioned in the previous step and the "/install" folder.
+8\. **Now upload to your folder all the files** we extracted earlier, except for the files we mentioned in the previous step and the "/install" folder.<br>

-9\. **Run in your browser** http://yourdomain.com/oc-panel/update/database?from_version=2.9.0 (here put your current version) 10\.
-If you have premium theme, download it from the market and reupload it from there.
+9\. **Run in your browser** http://yourdomain.com/oc-panel/update/database?from_version=2.9.0 (here put your current version)<br>

+10\.
+If you have premium theme, download it from the market and reupload it from there.<br>

 11\. **CONGRATULATIONS!!!!**